 While you can make this honey orange vinaigrette using just a mixing bowl and a whisk, check out these affiliate-linked tools below that will help make your life easier. 😘

-- Mixing jar - I love blending right in storage jars, for easier cleanup.
-These quart-sized wide mouth ball jars are my go-to.
+- mixing jar – I love blending right in storage jars, for easier cleanup.
 A large measuring cup or bowl will also do the trick!

-- Squeeze bottles - These OXO squeeze bottles are my favorite way to store salad dressings.
+- squeeze bottles – OXO squeeze bottles are my favorite way to store salad dressings.

 🫙 storage